cloudflare/cloudflare-docs/products/page-shield/src/content/script-monitor/about/index.md

 ## Get started

-To get started with Script Monitor, see our [setup guide](../get-started).
+To get started with Script Monitor, refer to our [setup guide](../get-started).

+To manage Script Monitor using an API, refer to the [Script Monitor API](/reference/script-monitor-api).